Jones Creek (Pagan River tributary)

 The tributary creek conjoins the larger Pagan River at the convergence of the James River along the southeastern shores of Isle of Wight County, Virginia, south of Newport News, Virginia.

 History

-The river is named after Virginia planter and settler Giles Jones who claimed land along the Pagan River before 1618.
+The creek is named after Virginia planter and settler Giles Jones who claimed land along the Pagan River before 1618.
 The Pagan River and the county were known as Warraskoyak during this Late Woodland period.
 Later the county was renamed Isle of Wight County eponymously after the island in England named Isle of Wight and the Warraskoyak River became known as the Pagan River.